theogiraudet/Bookshelf/docs/modules/link.md

   **Return**: Fails if the execution entity has no linked child entities.
 ```

-*Execute a command as all armor stand children:*
+*Example: Execute a command as all armor stand children:*

 ```mcfunction
 # Once